bestego/WireMockRecording/README.md

 1. write your standard code including accompanying tests

 2. redirect rest client to WireMockServer ( localhost:\<port\> );
 here this can be done in *applications.properties* file.
+Note: no explicite *"stubFor"* required in further tests.

 3. before each @Test
    a. start WireMockServer before/after each @Test using <port> definition as used under 1